 How long is my DBS check valid for?

 For all England Squash purposes, your DBS check is valid for three years.
 The DBS certificate presented to us must be dated within the last three years.
 Please note that England Squash do not keep records of your DBS certificate.
 It is the individual’s responsibility to renew and ensure their DBS remains up to date.

 I have already had a DBS check with another organisation, can I use this?

 If you are registered with the DBS Update Service you will be able to use your ‘online certificate’.
 You will need to provide us with your DBS number, name and date of birth.

-However, if you are not registered, you will be required to have an England Squash DBS check and this includes teachers.
-If an individual has a DBS check issued through the Forces they may send this to England Squash providing it is within three years of the issue date.
+However, if you are not registered, you will be required to have an England Squash DBS check and this includes teachers, forces and emergency services personnel.

 What is the DBS Update Service?